dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 - Date: 1903 AD

 The building is painted to look half-timbered.
 However, the whole interior is wooden.

+Note: Have been inside this church, but do not have any interior photos.
 ![](../1shropshire/assets/images/churches/2019-03-29_16_54_07_DSC_3761_DxO.jpg)
+- Sub-Image: photo-needed.jpg

 # Name: St Lawrence, Little Wenlock
 - Diocese: Hereford